Particular/docs.particular.net/samples/rabbitmq/native-integration/sample.md

 snippet: ConfigureRabbitQueueName

-With this in place, the native sender can place a message in this queue using:
+With this in place, the native sender can send a message to this endpoint using:

 snippet: SendMessage